GemmaButcher-dev/itscool-ms3/README.md

 ✅  request to add new slang terms and definitions, so I can expand the slang dictionary and share knowledge.

-✅  to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.
+✅  request to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.

 ✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.

-✅  Save Favourite Slang:
-   As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.
+✅   be able to save my favourite slang words to a favourites list in my user dashboard.

 "**_As an student user, I would like to_** _______________"